 I like to treat every braid as its own river, for the time ignore the rest.
 Slowly fish your way along its length, looking for trout holding in likely lays.
 I quite often find them hard against the banks.
 Braided rivers form a serious of rapids and pools.
 The trout are often found at the bottom of the rapids where they enter the pools, and at times, they feed right at the head of the rapid.
 The long pools, and rapids themselves typically hold very few fish.

 When trying to decide which braid to fish, I like to fish the ones which appear to be the oldest.
-If the riverbed is covered in slime, and contains a good population of aquatic life this suggest that the water has been flowing there for a while.
+If the riverbed is covered in slime, and contains a good population of aquatic life this suggests that the water has been flowing there for a while.
 Where there is food, you will likely find trout.

 Another prime spot to fish is backwaters, that is where a large branch has been cut off from its surface source, but leaving behind a deep, still pool getting most of its water from springs.
 These backwaters offer excellent sight fishing, and I always check them when I wandered across one.